ravendb/docs/Documentation/5.0/Raven.Documentation.Pages/studio/database/document-extensions/attachments.markdown

 * The attachments' names (e.g. video.mp4), content type (e.g. image/png), and other info such as DateTime, hash, and size [can be stored in the document metadata](../../../document-extensions/attachments/what-are-attachments#example-ii) via [API](../../../studio/database/document-extensions/attachments#api---attachments).
-   * Referencing them in the metadata allows you to query attachments like like you would query documents by specifying the document ID and the attachment name.
+   * Referencing them in the metadata allows you to query attachments like you would query documents by specifying the document ID and the attachment name.

 * In this page: